akhmadmamirov/amamirov-docs/docs/intro.md

 sidebar_position: 1
 ---

-# Tutorial Intro
+# My Senior IS

 Hello.
-This is Akhmad
+This is Akhmad.
+I am currently working on optimizing

 ## Getting Started